d161t4l-n0m4d/fenrir/README.md

 - The bot needs **Manage Roles** permission.
 - Data is stored in `hive.db` (SQLite).
 It will be created automatically.
 - To change trivia frequency, edit `trivia_interval_minutes` in `config.json` and restart the bot.
-- Free Wispbyte tier is perfect for this bot.
-Upgrade only if you need more RAM later.

 ---